Workshops

 Promoting Safer AI for Health and Care

-Chairs: Prof Jeremy Wyatt, University of Southampton, UK and Prof. Philip Scott, University of Wales Trinity Saint David, UK
+Prof. Philip Scott, University of Wales Trinity Saint David, UK (Chair, Mobilising Computable Biomedical Knowledge UK Chapter)

-- What restrictions need to be placed on AI applications in health and care to promote safety ?
-For example, how to balance the pros and cons of continuous learning ?
+15:20 What restrictions need to be placed on AI applications in health and care to promote safety? - Marinos Ioannides, Head of Software & AI, Medicines and Healthcare products Regulatory Agency (MHRA), UK

 Sessions 3 and 4 - Stream 2 (15.15-16.45 and 17.00-18.30 Upper Hall)